koher/try-swift-2016/try-swift.md

 ### Error Handling in C

-^ (0:59, 0:10) The C compiler never warns or fails with codes without error handling even if we forget to handle errors.
+^ (0:59, 0:07) The C compiler never warns or fails even if we forget to handle errors.

 ```c
 // [ C ]